-As modeled, pandemic-related influences continue to impact certain segments of passenger activity through 2026 (although growth continues during that period), after which traditional influences prevail throughout the remainder of the forecast period.
-A more aggressive forecast of recovery to traditional drivers was also developed that considered more favorable economic conditions and airline response.
+As modeled, pandemic-related influences continue to impact certain segments of passenger activity through 2026 (although growth continues during that period), after which a return to prepandemic activity prevails throughout the remainder of the forecast period.
+A more aggressive forecast of recovery was also developed that considered more favorable economic conditions and airline response.
 In the more aggressive scenario, pandemic-related influences were modeled to cease by the end of 2024.
 The more aggressive results are presented as the updated forecasts that serve as the basis of the Design Day Flight Schedule (DDFS) development.
 Comparisons of the pre-pandemic and post-pandemic forecasts are depicted in Exhibits ES-2 through ES-4.
 A summary of the Revised Aggressive Recovery Results is included in Table ES-1.
-Actual activity may vary from the forecasts as the result of unforeseen events or changes in the operational characteristics of MSP, airline business changes, or economic uncertainties in the region or nation.